bsoelch/FlipRot/README.md

 the secondary register is set to the address after this instruction otherwise no operation is performed

-The behaviour of jump is undefined if the target addess is not set as a label
+The behavior of jump is undefined if the target address is not set through a label

 ### ROT
-rotates the the value in the main register by one bit to the right
+rotates the value in the main register by one bit to the right

 Examples:
 ```